A love story: That’s Amore wins 11 medals

-The competitions are judged by industry experts, all selected for their specific dairy product knowledge, and judging is based on the entries’ technical merit.
+The competitions are judged by industry experts, all selected for their specific dairy product knowledge.
+Judging is based on the entries’ technical merit.
 For the products that win gold, the DIAA competition is a gateway to the Australian Grand Dairy Awards, which are held each year by Dairy Australia.

 The Diavoletti is a provolina-shaped smoked cheese with a chilli-stuffed olive at its centre.
 It also took out the Flavoured Cheese Award at the Grand Dairy Awards earlier this year.

 “The balance of the mild cheese, with salty olive and a kick of chilli, makes for a wonderfully unexpected taste sensation,” says That’s Amore Managing Director Giorgio Linguanti.
 “The name translates to ‘little devils’, which is fun.”

 The Fior Di Latte is a plump, soft cow’s milk mozzarella, extremely fresh and made the artisanal way.
 It has a high moisture content and mild delicate flavour.

 That’s Amore’s Burrata is completely handmade.
 It has a mozzarella skin in a money bag style, filled with strips of stretched curd bathed in cream.

 “I am so proud of our products,” says Linguanti.
 “We work so hard to create the very best cheese.
 So it is fantastic to receive this recognition.
 It spurs us on to keep creating!”